Michael Roberts

 For my part the greatest benefit emerging from this discussion is the clarification of Amnesty International’s stance.
 From general knowledge and from a long-standing family friendship with such people as Suriya Wickramasinghe, I knew that AI is well-intentioned.
 But what strikes me most about the AI policy towards Sri Lankais the manner in which moral adherence to the protection of humanity generates cavernous tunnel-vision.
 In early 2009 and during the pulsating debate on the AI web site Macdonald’s mantra was “CEASEFIRE.”
 A ceasefire, he believed, would save lives.
 So, he keeps shouting “ceasefire, ceasefire” … and directing this principle as criticism of the government of Sri Lanka (GoSL) once the war ended.

-This was precisely the line advocated by high-ranking Western politicians such as Hilary Clinton, Bernard Kouchner and David Miliband.
+This was precisely the line advocated by high-ranking Western politicians such as Hillary Clinton, Bernard Kouchner and David Miliband.
 This was precisely the programme that I subjected to a scathing criticism in my article “Simpleton’s at the World’s Peak.
 Sri Lankan situation stumps the World” – which appeared initially under a different title in the Frontline issue of 22 May 2009.[5]
 This essay is now available in print in my Fire and Storm.
 Essays in Sri Lankan Politics (Colombo, Vijitha Yapa Publications, 2010, pp. 289-302); with the support of two articles that had preceded it and coloured my reaction, both entitled “Dilemmas at War’s End” and entering the public realm in groundviews.org in February 2009.
 These essays, incidentally, had aroused considerable antipathy among those whom I referred to as “human rights extremists” (among them several of my friends).

 Macdonald does not EVER address the question how one could have installed a ceasefire during the last stages of the war with only one side adhering to this proposal?
 There is a monumental absence of pragmatism in his insistence on a ceasefire without attention to specifics, a shortcoming that I consider appalling.
 That is why I have depicted the AI programme as akin to that of witch-doctors chanting a “mantra.”
 That is why he can be placed among several other spokespersons and agencies in a box, that is, a category, that I have described elsewhere as “Ethereal Space.”[6]